RoboDevelopX/Grade-Your-Code/README.md

-# Grade Your Code - Final Year Project (Bachelor Thesis)
+# Grade Your Code
-It was a long-term one year Final Year Project for my bachelors degree.
 All the learning of Computer Science concepts, theories and research have been applied in this project.

 ## Project Overview
 Grade Your Code is an online platform where teachers can